Merritt H. Day: Early years

-Militia formation during Ghost Dance War (South Dakota, 1890–91)
+Spring Creek Volunteers

-Day organized a militia called the Spring Creek Volunteers in the southern Black Hills during what settlers then called Messiah War or the Sioux Uprising, but is now called the Ghost Dance War.
+Merritt H. Day organized a militia called the Spring Creek Volunteers in the southern Black Hills during what settlers then called Messiah War or the Sioux Uprising, but is now called the Ghost Dance War.

 The Last Days of the Sioux Nation described the original group as "sixty-two ranchers and cowboys mustered by Col. H. M. [sic] Day into the South Dakota militia...spoiling for a fight."
 U.S. Army officers in the area corresponded with "Col. M. H. Day" and dictated their area of patrol.

 Gov. Arthur C. Mellette sent Day one hundred rifles and 5,000 cartridges for those guns on December 6, 1890.
 Mellette appointed Day "aide-de-camp" responsible for the "[Black] Hills campaign" and asked him to coordinate with the mayor of Rapid City.
 After Sitting Bull was shot and killed, Mellette sent Day another 200 rifles and 7,000 cartridges.

 Men of the Dakota Militia are estimated to have killed between 12 and 18 Lakota in mid-December 1890, "kinsmen, brothers, or sons of the Lakota seeking refuge on Stronghold."
 The Dakota Militia's actions were a significant precipitating factor in the confrontation that culminated in the Wounded Knee massacre.

 By January 1891, following Wounded Knee, the militia under Day had expanded to some 200 men who "patrolled Cheyenne River as a screen for the Black Hills settlements."

 Day resigned his position as colonel of the militia in a telegram to Gov. Mellette on July 8, 1891.

-In 1940, U.S. Senator Francis H. Case of South Dakota sought military pensions Spring Creek Company of volunteers led by Day.
+In 1940, U.S. Senator Francis H. Case of South Dakota sought military pensions for the Spring Creek Company of volunteers led by Day.
 It seems the War Department's position was that the company were not formally mustered, had never drawn pay, and Day was never commissioned as a colonel.
 Case presented communications to Day from U.S. Army Major General Nelson A. Miles, Colonel Eugene Asa Carr, Lieutenant Colonel R.H.
 Offley and Major Harry C. Egbert, all addressing him as colonel.
 It appears the Governor did not have legally invested authority to raise any units of the state militia but that Day's unit was raised under other emergency powers, which meant he had no authority to pay them.
 They received arms and ammunition from the regular army but were not under any formal standing with them.
 General Frank T. Hines of the U.S. Department of Veterans Affairs stated at the time of the hearing that he accepted the company had existed and cooperated with the army but that current legislation meant he could not pay pensions to the men as they drew no pay from the federal government or state, though he felt they were morally entitled to a pension.